 You will also need to understand the long distance sales rules, where a customer can return any goods without reason and get a full refund.
 You can charge a restocking fee, particularly if the goods are unopened.
 You will also need to set up what you will do if you have returns due to damage, faults and also postal losses.
 Much of these and your profits will be eroded.

 You don't need to take credit cards (which is an expensive process and costs 3-5% per transaction) but you will have to open a PayPal account.
 PayPal was bought up by eBay and replaced their own method of money transfers.
 PayPal allows your customer to pay using their credit card.
-This will cost you 3.4% plus 20p per transaction.
+This will cost you 3.4% plus 20p per transaction, but could be 5% even with UK based customers if their bank account is in another country.
 On business accounts this also applies to cash transfers via PayPal, but not if the customer pays by cheque or cash on collection.